pattrader/deep-learning-challenge/README.md

 Analysis Report:

 Overview of the Analysis:
-The purpose of this analysis was to build a deep learning model for a classification problem.
-The goal was to predict the success or failure of a specific application based on various features.
+The purpose of this analysis was to construct a deep learning model for a classification problem, with the ultimate aim of predicting the success or failure of a specific application, taking into account a range of features.

 Results:

 Data Preprocessing:

-Target Variable(s): The target variable for the model is 'IS_SUCCESSFUL', which indicates whether the application was successful or not.
+Target Parameter(s): The designated target parameter for the model is 'IS_SUCCESSFUL', signaling whether the application proved successful or not.
-Feature Variable(s): The feature variables for the model are the remaining columns in the dataset after dropping 'EIN' and 'NAME'.
-Variables to Remove: The 'EIN' and 'NAME' columns were removed from the input data as they are neither targets nor features.
+Feature Parameter(s): The feature parameters for the model constitute all remaining columns in the dataset after the removal of 'EIN' and 'NAME'.
+Variables to Remove: The columns 'EIN' and 'NAME' were eliminated from the input data, as they were neither targets nor features.

 Compiling, Training, and Evaluating the AlphabetSoupCharity Model: